wisemen-digital/iOS-Onboarding-Codelab/README.md

 1. Clone this repository
 2. Install Node if you don't have it already
-3. Run `npm install` to install the dependencies
+3. Run `pnpm install` to install the dependencies
-4. Run `npm run serve` to start the local server
+4. Run `pnpm docs:serve` to start the local server
 5. Open `http://127.0.0.1:8080` in your browser to see the rendered codelab
 6. Profit

 ## How do I edit the codelab?

-1. Run `npm run serve` to start the local server
+1. Run `pnpm docs:serve` to start the local server
 2. Edit the `index.md` file
 3. Refresh your browser after making changes